 If any glue came out when you pushed the medallion up or slid it into space, wash it off now.
 (This is why it is important to use water clean-up liquid nails.)

 Put a little latex spackle, calk or wood filler over the screws and smooth them till they aren’t visible.
+You can just do this with your finger.
+Then touch up the paint.

 Give it a few hours for the glue to dry before you put the light fixture or fan back up.
 Don’t forget and flip the breaker back on and fry yourself.
 You will likely need to replace the threaded tube you have with a longer one.